 - These competitive scholarships are awarded to students who have completed a two-year career/technical program at a high school within the state of Mississippi. - Must be a legal resident of Mississippi to qualify for career/technical scholarships. - A student must have an overall grade point of 3.5 or higher on a 4 point scale or 90 or higher on a 100 point scale upon high school graduation to receive the full scholarship.
-A student must have an overall grade point average of 3.0 or higher on a 4 point scale or 80 or higher on a 100 point scale upon high school graduation to receive the half scholarship. - To qualify for these scholarships, students must be accepted into any career/technical program at PRCC within one calendar year following high school graduation.
-Also, once accepted into the program, 9 of the 15 hours the student enrolled for per semester must be in the program's core curriculum. - Students must have a Standard High School Diploma in order to be eligible for these scholarships.
+A student must have an overall grade point average of 3.0 or higher on a 4 point scale or 80 or higher on a 100 point scale upon high school graduation to receive the half scholarship. - Students must have a Standard High School Diploma in order to be eligible for these scholarships.
 Students who have a Special Education Certificate, Certificate of Completion, Certificate of Attendance, or an Occupational Diploma are not eligible for these scholarships. - Additionally, all other academic scholarship policies apply.